sarah-you/c0323-code-solutions/react-state/react-state-quiz-notes.md

 - What two actions happen when you call a `state setter` function?

   - React makes note (memory) of the change in data
-  - at the next re-render, the page is updated with the new changes
+  - it triggers a re-render and at the next re-render, the page is updated React's local copy it has with the new changes

 - When does the local `state variable` get updated with the new value?
   - at the next render cycle